About the Master’s in Information Systems Program

 The online Master of Science Information Systems teaches students the strategic skills needed to integrate an organization’s information systems with its management goals.
 Information systems encompass not only the technology of an organization—which is typically implemented with the purpose of improving the organization’s effectiveness and efficiency—they also comprise the people, hardware, software, communication devices and network resources that process data and information.

-American Sentinel’s distance education information systems master’s degree produces information systems leaders capable of using information systems to solve business problems.
-Master’s in information systems students build on their bachelor’s degree and gain the skills necessary to manage information systems resources in today’s organizations.
+American Sentinel’s information systems degree produces leaders capable of using information systems to solve business problems.
+Students with information management degree can build on their bachelor’s degree and gain the skills necessary to manage information systems resources in today’s organizations.

 A bachelor’s degree in information systems, management or a related field (or a bachelor’s degree in a non-related field with significant IT work experience) is required for admission into the information systems master’s program.
 Undergraduate prerequisite courses may be required depending on an applicant’s background.
 The number of courses will be determined upon transcript evaluation during the admissions process.
 Prerequisite courses cannot be used to fulfill M.S.
 Information Systems course requirements and must be completed before beginning the program.
 Talk to an advisor about required prerequisite courses.

 The curriculum of the master’s in information systems offers a variety of challenging and interesting courses for those pursing an advanced degree online.
-Here are a few of the degree’s courses:
+Here are a few of the information systems degree’s courses:

 - IT Metrics (IS530): Discusses the ways that IT departments can collect and report metrics to their organizations.